hetalang/heta-specifications/compilation.md

 1. **Binding.** Binding Heta components based on internal cross references.
 Checking references.
 Checking required properties.

-    The errors which happen at the stage will be of types: `BindingError`, `ValidationError`.
+    The errors which happen at the stage will be of types: `BindingError`.

-1. **Other steps.** The next steps depends on components in storage and setting of Heta-based builder.
+1. **Other steps.** The next steps depends on components in storage and setting of **Heta compiler**.
 For example it is expected that `_Export` classes induce the creation of code for export.

     The errors which happen at the stage will be of types: `ExportError`.